qichi77/SSE-DDI/README.md

 - positive triplets are mutually disjoint across splits;
 - generated negative triplets do not occur in the complete positive set.

-## Notes

-The modified implementation aligns the public code with the manuscript in terms of:

-- supported datasets;
-- transductive data splitting;
-- inductive S1/S2 evaluation;
-- negative sampling;
-- model dimensions;
-- default hyperparameters;
-- validation-based checkpoint selection;
-- five-seed evaluation;
-- mean and standard-deviation reporting.

-After these modifications, all results in the manuscript should be regenerated from the public scripts and configurations.
-Results produced by an earlier implementation should not be retained unless they are independently reproduced by the released code.
+The released implementation is intended to match the experimental protocol described in the manuscript.
+All manuscript results must be regenerated from the released scripts, validated splits, configurations, and checkpoints before the repository is declared fully reproducible.